Importing a Vehicle – Commonly Used TermsThis page was last updated on 9th March 2020

 What is a Commission Notice Letter

-Carries out the same function as a CoC.
-Provided by the manufacturer as evidence of the test standards that the vehicle has met.
+This carries out the same function as a CoC.
+This document is provided by the manufacturer as evidence of the test standards that the vehicle has met.